 A Closer Look at Harassment

-While many people understand the basics of what constitutes discrimination, it’s important to point out a few items from this definition and how they might apply to a hostile work environment and workplace harassment.
+While many people understand the basics of what constitutes discrimination as defined by federal law, it’s important to point out a few things.
 One crucial factor is that the behavior must qualify as pervasive.
 That means that a one-time action or comment doesn’t necessarily serve as evidence of a hostile work environment.
 To qualify, it must be something someone has done repeatedly or something systemic within the organization.

 Behaviors Found in a Hostile Work Environment

-The behaviors most commonly found in a hostile work environment come in many forms.
-It can be a subtle comment made many times or play out as a serious abuse of authority.
+The behaviors most commonly found in bad workplaces range from a subtle comment made many times or play out as a serious abuse of authority.
 These remarks, actions, or behaviors may come from supervisors and managers, or they may come from your coworkers.
 They can even originate from customers and clients.
 The following are some of the most common behaviors employees experience.

 Threats of Punishment

-Another way a hostile work environment may present itself is through threats of punishment or intimidation from management.
+Another way this may present itself is through threats of punishment or intimidation from management.
 While supervisors often need to address poorly performing employees, some punishments go too far.
 The same goes for threats of punishment.
 If an employee constantly works with the fear of losing their job or having pay or benefits slashed without just cause, their work environment can feel unwelcoming.

 Hostile behaviors can also show up as discrimination.
 Perhaps a worker was passed up for a promotion because of their race, or maybe an employee wasn’t invited to an after-business-hours party because she’s a woman.
-These are examples of discrimination that can contribute to a hostile work environment.
+Anyone who is targeted and mistreated because of their race, class, gender, or any other personal factor is discriminated against.

 Other Inappropriate Behaviors

-Other behaviors can make people uncomfortable and feel out of place at work.
-Inappropriate comments or jokes can leave people feeling uneasy, especially if made frequently.
+Other behaviors can make team members uncomfortable and feel out of place at work.
+Inappropriate comments, questions, and offensive jokes can leave people feeling uneasy, especially if made frequently.
 Uncalled for aggression in conversation can create discomforting situations.
 Vulgar remarks and constant put-downs can lead to hostility and a general desire to fear the workplace.
 All of these behaviors should be top of mind for leaders as they seek to create a welcoming and safe work environment.

 Indications of a Hostile Work Environment

 When you’re in the thick of things, it can be challenging to pick out specific instances of a hostile work environment.
-Perhaps you’ve never personally witnessed one of the incidents or events listed above.
-When this happens, it can be difficult to believe your workplace creates so much hostility.
+Perhaps you’ve never personally witnessed one of the incidents listed above like an offensive joke or employee discrimination.
+When this happens, it can be difficult to believe your employer allows so much hostility.
 However, other effects may indicate you have an abusive work environment.
 If you see or experience any of the following, further investigate:

 - Burnout: Employees can experience work burnout for any number of reasons.
-One reason may be due to not feeling comfortable in the office.
+Suffering work performance may be due to not feeling comfortable in the office.

 - Conflict: If workplace conflict happens regularly, it may indicate hostility in the environment.

-- High Stress: A hostile work environment can contribute to stress and anxiety, even when employees are away from work.
+- High Stress: Bad workplaces contribute to stress and anxiety, even when employees are away from work.

-- Absenteeism: Another warning sign of a hostile workplace is increasing levels of absenteeism, where people miss work frequently.
+- Absenteeism: Another warning sign of a hostile workplace is increasing levels of absenteeism.
 This may indicate employees want to avoid their jobs as much as possible due to the environment.

-- High Turnover: The same holds true if talented people leave your organization with alarming regularity.
+- High Turnover: The same holds true if talented workers leave your organization with alarming regularity.
 A high turnover rate shows people aren’t happy there, which may signify a hostile work environment.

 How to Deal With a Hostile Work Environment

-If someone is experiencing a hostile work environment, some cynics may ask, “Why not just leave your job?”
+If someone is experiencing this problem, some cynics may ask, “Why not just leave your job?”
 Unfortunately, that’s not an option for many people.
 Leaving a job means leaving behind a secure source of income.
 It also means introducing a great degree of uncertainty surrounding your future.
 Some workers simply accept putting up with the environment, even at the cost of their emotional and physical well-being.
 However, this doesn’t have to be the case: Know you have options.
 The following tips can help you either deal with a hostile work environment or ensure one never develops.

 1. Establish the Right Policies